 Excelwave creates solutions for the congested spectrum and converging technologies

 Nowadays the spectrum of carrier networks is mainly assigned under 6GHz which makes it already very crowded.
-Frequency reallocation has been going on for decade and will continue in many countries to harvest spectrum resources for newer technologies, such as the reuse of spectrum spared by the retiring 2G and 3G networks, or by the migration of analog broadcasting to digital broadcasting, for example the 700MHz band in the states.
+Frequency reallocation has been going on for decade and will continue in many countries to harvest spectrum resources for newer technologies, such as the reuse of spectrum spared by the retiring 2G, 3G and eventually 4G networks, or by the migration of analog broadcasting to digital broadcasting, for example the 700MHz band in the states.
 Meanwhile, 600MHz and some other new bands are considered for auction for carrier networks.
 The 5G networks consume a lot more bandwidth and will aggregate sub 6GHz and the bands above 6GHz.
-Many countries have started to debate the spectrum plans for 5G which mainly focus on 24.25-27.5GHz, 31.8-33.4GHz, 40.5-43.5GHz as well as 3.4-3.8GHz and other under 6GHz bands including 700MHz for area and inbuilding coverage.
+The spectrum plans for 5G in many countries mainly focus on 24.25-27.5GHz, 31.8-33.4GHz, 40.5-43.5GHz as well as 3.4-3.8GHz and other under 6GHz bands including 700MHz for area and inbuilding coverage.

 When tremendous amount of smart home, smart city, self-driving applications created from IOT, ITS and other emerging technologies spread over, following consequences need to be considered: